Research Ethics Review Operating Procedure

 Examples of Research subject to ethics review:

-- Research conducted by a researcher where the researcher’s affiliation with Cambrian College is explicit in the research plan, regardless of where the research is conducted.
+- Research involving human participants where the researcher’s affiliation with Cambrian College is explicit in the research plan, regardless of where the research is conducted.

-- Research conducted by a Cambrian College employee who is undertaking graduate studies at the Master or PhD level and who plans to utilize Cambrian College resources (e.g., for recruitment of data collection) to fulfill degree requirements.
+- Research conducted by a Cambrian College employee who is undertaking graduate studies (Master’s or PhD) that uses Cambrian College resources (e.g., for recruitment of data collection) to meet degree requirements.

-- In this case, the Cambrian College employee must obtain ethics approval from the university at which they are studying prior to seeking approval from Cambrian College’s REC.
+- The Cambrian College employee must first obtain ethics approval from the institution at which they are studying prior to seeking approval from Cambrian College’s REC.

-- Research conducted by Cambrian College students as part of course work in Research-Intensive Designated Courses (see Guidelines for Ethics Review of Research-Intensive Courses Involving Humans).
+- Course-based research conducted by Cambrian students (see Guidelines for the Ethics Review of Course-Based Research Involving Humans).

 Research activities exempt or not normally requiring ethics review:

-- Quality assurance and quality improvement studies, program evaluation activities and performance reviews, or testing within normal educational requirements when used exclusively for assessment, management or improvement purposes.
+- Quality assurance and quality improvement studies, program evaluations, performance reviews, or testing within normal educational requirements when used solely for assessment, management or improvement purposes.

-- If data is collected for the purposes of such activities but later proposed for Research purposes, a REC review may be required.
+- If data collected for these purposes is later intended for research, a REC review is required.

 - Research that relies exclusively on information about individuals available in the public domain where there is no direct interaction or reasonable expectation of privacy.
 This includes publicly available information, documents, records, archival materials, or published third-party interviews.

-- Research involving the observation of people in public places where: it does not involve any intervention staged by the Researcher, or direct interaction with the individuals or groups; individuals or groups targeted for observation have no reasonable expectation of privacy; and, any dissemination of Research results does not allow identification of specific individuals.
+- Research involving the observation of people in public places, provided that it does not involve any intervention staged by the researcher, or direct interaction with the individuals or groups.
+The individuals or groups targeted for observation must have no reasonable expectation of privacy and any dissemination of research results does not allow identification of specific individuals.

 - Research that relies exclusively on secondary use of anonymous information, or anonymous human biological materials, so long as the process of data linkage or recording or dissemination of results does not generate identifiable information.
-Secondary use refers to the use of information collected for a purpose but later proposed for Research purposes.
+Secondary use refers to the use of information collected for another purpose but later intended for research.

 Definitions

-Conflict of Interest: A situation in which a person can derive personal benefit from actions, decisions or Research in their official capacity.
-Any real, potential or perceived conflict of interest, as well as institutional or community conflicts of interest shall be disclosed by the Principal Researcher, which will prompt a Full Committee Review.
+Conflict of interest: a situation in which a person can derive personal benefit from actions, decisions or research in their official capacity.
+Any real, potential or perceived conflict of interest, as well as institutional or community conflicts of interest shall be disclosed by the Principal Investigator, which will prompt a full committee review.

-Human Participant: Those individuals whose data, biological materials, or responses to interventions, stimuli or questions by the Researcher, are relevant to answering the Research question(s).
+Human participant: an individual whose data, biological materials, or responses to interventions, stimuli or questions by the researcher, are relevant to answering the research question(s).

-Minimal Risk: Research in which the probability and magnitude of possible harms implied by participation in the Research are no greater than those encountered by participants in those aspects of their everyday life that relate to the Research.
+Minimal risk: research in which the probability and magnitude of possible harm implied by participation in the research are no greater than those encountered by participants in those aspects of their everyday life that relate to the research.

-Research Ethics Committee (REC): An autonomous entity, accountable to the Board of Governors, formally constituted to review and monitor all Research involving human participants through the application of the core principles of Research ethics, as defined in the TCPS 2 (2022).
+Research Ethics Committee (REC): an autonomous entity, accountable to the Board of Governors through the Vice President Academic, responsible for reviewing and monitoring all research involving human participants in accordance with the TCPS 2.

 Methodology

-Research Application Forms are available on the College’s Research Ethics web page (cambriancollege.ca/about/planning-and-research/cambrian-research-ethics/).
+Research Application Forms are available on the College’s Research Ethics webpage.

 The Research Coordinator and/or REC Chair can help clarify any questions related to the ethics application process and requirements.
 Questions can be directed to research@cambriancollege.ca.